UNIFORM SHOP BACK TO SCHOOL OPENING TIMES – TERM 1 2018

 Physical education, dance and cadets outfits are not to be worn during normal classes.

-From 2012, all students are required to wear the school uniform.
+All students are required to wear the school uniform.
 If students are not in correct uniform and do not possess a Uniform Pass, staff refer them to Student Services.

 Students in breach of the Uniform Code and with a Uniform Pass may face detention and loss of Good Standing status.Violations to the uniform policy are recorded and the following sanctions will apply: